 In addition to helping the student acquire professional skills and competencies, the Agency Supervisor must evaluate student progress.
-For one semester practica placements, supervisors provide evaluations at mid-semester and at the conclusion of the practicum, the Agency Supervisor notes strengths and weaknesses of the student in the relevant areas that pertain to the specific objectives of the practicum.
-For year-long practicum placements, supervisors provide an interim evaluation and final evaluation in the Fall semester, a final evaluation at the end of the Spring semester, and a final evaluation at the end of the Summer semester.
-However, if a student receives a rating of less than 3 on any item on a final evaluation, an interim evaluation must be completed in the subsequent semester.
+Supervisors are required to conduct direct observations of students at least once during the period of evaluation.
+All first-year students or students starting a new placement receive an evaluation at mid-semester and at the conclusion of the practicum.
+For all other students, supervisors provide an interim evaluation and final evaluation in the Fall semester, a final evaluation at the end of the Spring semester, and a final evaluation at the end of the Summer semester.
+However, if a student receives a rating of less than 3 in any category on a final evaluation, an interim evaluation must be completed in the subsequent semester.
+For all evaluations, the Agency Supervisor notes strengths and weaknesses of the student in the relevant areas that pertain to the specific objectives of the practicum.

-The interim evaluation encourages the Agency Supervisor to provide feedback to the student at a time when evaluation can lead to constructive changes by the student.
-No grade is given at this time, but a supervisor can recommend a grade.
-At the end of the semester, the Agency Supervisor completes the final evaluation form and provides written comments concerning the student's performance relating to the objectives of the practicum and recommends a Pass or Fail grade for the student.
-It is the A-DCT or practicum coordinator, however, who assigns a grade to the student for the practicum as there are other practicum activities that must be completed (e.g. reflection papers, team meetings for 1st and 2nd year students).
+The mid-semester evaluation encourages the Agency Supervisor to provide feedback to the student at a time when evaluation can lead to constructive changes by the student.
+At the end of the semester, the Agency Supervisor completes the final evaluation form and recommends a Pass or Fail grade for the student.
+It is the faculty coordinator, however, who assigns a grade to the student for the practicum.

-The eight supervisory areas about which the Agency Supervisor is asked to comment include but are not limited to: Legal/Ethical Professional Practice, Assessment, Therapy Skills, Consultation, Cultural and Individual Differences and Diversity, Research, Professional

-Behavior, and Involvement in Supervision.
+The eight supervisory areas about which the Agency Supervisor is asked to comment include but are not limited to: Legal/Ethical Professional Practice, Assessment, Therapy Skills, Consultation, Cultural and Individual Differences and Diversity, Research, Professional Behavior, and Involvement in Supervision.